chirkovd/srs-platform/README.md

-# srs-platform
+# SRS-Platform
-Search and Rescue Squad
+Application for the Search and Rescue Squad.